Day 49 of Year Long Roadtrip Following Scenic Byways in the USA

 I’m afraid I don’t have much to write about today…it was that time of the month…time to get an oil change and the spark plugs replaced.
 At Charlie’s recommendation, I took VANilla to Rosemont Tire and Service to get lubed up for the rest of our adventure.
-The staff was extremely accommodating, allowing the dogs to hang out in the lounge area with me for the morning…thank goodness, because the outdoors was frosty and our short walk in the park nearby was VERY cold!
+The staff was extremely accommodating, allowing the dogs to hang out in the lounge area with me for the morning.
+Thank goodness, because the outdoors was frosty and our short walk in the park nearby was VERY cold!

-After passing over the Chesapeake and Delaware Canal, which connects the Chesapeake Bay to the Atlantic Ocean and saves boaters a 300 mile journey around the Delmarva Penninsula, and driving along a highway flanked with horse farms, I made my first stop at Chestertown’s waterfront.
+After passing over the Chesapeake and Delaware Canal, which connects the Chesapeake Bay to the Atlantic Ocean and saves boaters a 300 mile journey around the Delmarva Penninsula, and driving along a highway flanked with horse farms, I made my first stop Maryland’s Eastern Shore at Chestertown’s waterfront.

 Ok, so I’m silly tired right now…hope that brought back memories of Kindergarten for you!

-Our next stop was the Town of Wye Mills which got its name from Wye Grist Mill.
-The Wye Grist Mill, constructed in 1682, is one of the few remaining mills in on the East Coast and is the oldest working mill in Maryland.
+Our next stop along Maryland’s Eastern Shore was the Town of Wye Mills which got its name from Wye Grist Mill.
+The Wye Grist Mill, constructed in 1682, is one of the few remaining mills in on the East Coast.
+In addtion, it is the oldest working mill in Maryland.
 During the American Revolution, this mill along with many others provided flour to George Washington and his troops via the Chesapeake Bay, dubbing the Eastern Shore “the Breadbasket of the American Revolution”.

 With the opportunity to see my cousin Kari in D.C., we skipped the last two stops of the drive and retraced our tracks to Wye Mills where we crossed the bridge to Annapolis and Washington D.C.
-I arrived at Kari’s efficiency in Arlington just in time for dinner; spaghetti and meatballs, kindly cooked by her
+I arrived at Kari’s efficiency in Arlington just in time for dinner; spaghetti and meatballs, kindly cooked by her boyfriend Will.

-boyfriend Will.
 After dinner we went to a show that cast Will’s brother.
 The show was a series of plays performed over five weeks to raise money for charity.
 We attended week five, thus we saw the last “episode” or “scene” of each play.
 It was quite interesting as the scene started up where it left off the prior week thus a narrator provides some back story for the new patrons.